MaoriRP/Maori_Inventory/README.md

 -Stealing
 -Shops

+Credits:

-Ty to Scrubz#0001 for helping me out in this project
+-Ty to Scrubz#0001 for helping me out in this project -Ty to the Original esx_inventoryhud resource made by Trsak